 Cleanse me from secret faults.”
 (Psalm 19:12)

 Here, the psalmist expressed the desire to be cleansed from his secret faults, from the ones that he didn’t even know well about.
 At times, God works in our lives to preserve us from falling into certain sins that we might fall into or to let us acknowledge our secret and hidden sins.
 Here, we are not talking of sins that the believer deliberately hides but of the ones that he doesn’t know to have.
 One example of such a sin in my life is pride.
 There were times when God had to show me clearly that I was acting with pride.
-This was also the purpose of God letting His nation Israel go through the desert – to reveal to them what they had in their hearts.
-God is the one who knows our hearts, and he works in us in mysterious ways to help us and protect us from falling.
+This was also the purpose of God letting His nation Israel go through the desert – to reveal to them what they had in their hearts (Deuteronomy 8:2).
+God is the one who knows our hearts, and He works in us in mysterious ways to help us and protect us from falling.
 When a parent observes his child and sees that it can go to a place where it can hurt itself or do something wrong, he tries to prevent it from doing that even though the child doesn’t know the reason at that very time.
 Still, the parent knows what is best for his child.

 God also allows us to go through trials to strengthen our faith, not just because we have specific sins He deals with at that moment.
 This way, He prepares us to face future situations or use us in a particular way.
 So, we conclude that not all trials or hard moments happen in the life of the believer because of an error he has committed.
 We also live in a corrupt world.
 This is a mystery that only God knows about.
 Looking at Job's life, for example, we see that he went through many trials, and evidently, we cannot see in the scripture that he had sinned or done something wrong.
 Was this part of the mysterious ways in which God works in the life of the believer, as we see that in the end, Job’s eyes were opened to know more about God (Job 42:1-6)?
 Yes, it was.
 These are moments that we are not in control of, and they have to do with the world in which we live and with things that only God knows about.
 He is able to turn something wrong into something profitable and good.
 The reason why we don’t know all the reasons and ways for which things happen, and we generally know in part (1 Corinthians 13:9), is because we need to have faith.
 We need to have faith even when we don’t understand everything and trust God in the process.
 We are not in control of the things we don’t know, but we need to be aware of the things we know about and place our part in them.